Book Now

 3 Easy Ways to Get Up Close with Coral in Key Largo, Florida

-If there’s one thing Key Largo, Florida is known for, it’s beautiful coral reefs that are easily accessible and strikingly beautiful.
+If there’s one thing Key Largo, Florida is known for, it’s coral reefs that are easily accessible and strikingly beautiful.

 Google “top things to do in Key Largo,” and you’ll be served up a whole slew of results indicating how the waters of this northernmost key offer easy access to some of the nation’s finest coral reef.
 And an important tract of that lives in John Pennekamp Coral State Park, situated just about three to five miles offshore from Key Largo.
 Designated as the country’s first undersea park in 1963, this impressive 70-nautical-square-mile water world is rife with brain coral, mountainous star coral, and stands of elkhorn and staghorn that teem with colorful marine life.
 Want to get a closer view?
 We’ve got the ways to wander this wonderful reef – no scuba diving certification required.